jundalisay/superb/content/en/superphysics/principles/chapter-10.md

 1. [Material Superphysics](/material) — This is based on the soul of the physical universe.
 It aims to solve problems that physics cannot, such as faster-than-light travel, time travel, alternative energy sources.
 This is patterned from Book 1 of *A Treatise of Human Nature* but is based on Descartes

-2. [Medical Superphysics](/medical) — This is based on the individual living soul, as humans (maybe animals and plants can be added in the future).
+2. [Bio Superphysics](/medical) — This is based on the individual living soul, as humans (maybe animals and plants can be added in the future).
 It aims to solve problems that medical science cannot, such as cancer, heart disease, mental issues, etc. This is derived from Book 2 but is based on Asian sciences such as yoga (Patanjali), chi, and the doshas.

 3. [Social Superphysics](/social) — This is based on the soul of society as a collection of individual souls.
 It aims to solve problems that economics and political science cannot, such as recessions, inequality, revolutions, etc. This is derived from Book 3
   - Supersociology is the subset that deals with socio-political principles and is based on Socrates and Ibn Khaldun